cllckn/decision-support-systems/README.md

 ### Module 2: Data Processing and Communication
 * Python for Data Processing:
-* Data manipulation with Pandas
+* Data manipulation with Python
 * Data cleaning and preprocessing
 * Kafka for Real-Time Data Streaming:
 * Introduction to Kafka and its role in DSS
 * Setting up Kafka producers and consumers